-Bethesda has revealed that free-to-play simulator Fallout Shelter Online will be making its way to the West.
+Bethesda's free-to-play simulator Fallout Shelter Online potentially might be making its way to the West.

-Developed by Shengqu Games and launched by Gaea Mobile for China back in 2017, the title is set to release with English, Korean and Japanese languages.
-Fallout Shelter Online allows players to recruit characters from the franchise which will develop 'bonds' if combined well together.
+As reported by MMO culture, the game is set to launch English, Korean, and Japanese languages in the future.
+Developed by Shengqu Games and launched by Gaea Mobile for China back in 2019, Fallout Shelter Online allows players to recruit characters from the franchise which will develop 'bonds' if combined well together.